07 Jul Creating Synergy – Making the Most of Team Presentations

 Team projects are a great way to incorporate new ideas and brainstorm additional solutions that may not have been discovered otherwise.
 Being a committed team player involves trusting your teammates and being willing to put in the time, effort, and work needed to reach a common goal.
 Team presentations are ideal opportunities to showcase the diverse abilities of your team and highlight the communication strengths among group members.

-Our corporate communication trainers recommend using these three communication strategies to make your next team presentation a success.
+The Speakeasy Faculty recommends using these three communication strategies to make your next team presentation a success.

 - Make a presentation agenda.
 This is key to ensure you cover the information in a logical order that your audience can follow.
 You can then map each team member’s expertise to a particular part or topic in the agenda to convey credibility and authority.
 Consider the communication styles of your teammates, and when possible alternate speakers with varying delivery styles to keep the audience engaged.
 Find creative ways to transition between speakers and how to handle the physical space during the presentation.
 For example, if a microphone will be held, position speakers next to each other to make the microphone exchange as quick and seamless as possible.
 Also, knowing the topics you will discuss during the team presentation will help you brainstorm possible questions the audience may ask and how to best address their questions.